- Drug Overdose Prevention Program Guidelines for Implementation

 - Use available reference material to enhance training content;

-- Stress the importance that drug use is illegal and highly dangerous and that complete abstinence from illegal drug use is the healthiest choice; and
+- Stress the importance that drug use is highly dangerous and that complete abstinence from illegal or non-prescribed drug use is the healthiest choice; and

 - Describe the training oversight responsibilities of the Program's Official Designee and HCP.